d-oit/doitBrainstrom/mind-map-pwa/docs/PROJECT_DOCUMENTATION.md

 The main mind map component responsible for rendering and managing the mind map.
 It handles node creation, editing, linking, and interaction.

 #### MindMapCard
 A reusable card component used for displaying mind map nodes.
 It's optimized with memoization to prevent unnecessary re-renders.
+Uses container queries for responsive sizing and touch-friendly interactions.

+#### ResponsiveGrid and ResponsiveGridItem
+Modern CSS Grid-based layout system with support for different device sizes, responsive column spans, and automatic layout adjustment.

+#### ContainerQuery
+Creates container query contexts for component-level responsive design, enabling components to adapt based on their own size rather than viewport size.

+#### FluidTypography
+Implements fluid typography using CSS clamp() function, allowing text to scale smoothly between viewport sizes with appropriate minimum and maximum sizes.

+#### TouchFriendly
+Enhances elements with touch-friendly properties such as proper hit areas and touch feedback, improving usability on touch devices.

+#### GestureHandler
+Provides advanced gesture recognition for pan, pinch, rotate, tap, double tap, long press, and swipe gestures, with support for multi-touch interactions.

 #### ThemeSwitcher
 Allows users to switch between light, dark, system, and high-contrast themes.
 It provides advanced settings for accessibility including color blindness support, reduced motion preferences, and animation controls.
 It uses the ThemeContext to manage theme state.